lucas-codes-stuff/lucas-codes-stuff/README.md

 - 🏆 **Goals**:
     - Launch an AI-integrated app by **end of 2025**
     - Learn something **new every day** 📅
-- 🧩 **Interests**: DSA, embedded systems, poetry writing, and learning Japanese 🇯🇵
+- 🧩 **Interests**: All things software engineering, poetry writing, and learning new languages (currently learning Japanese!) 🇯🇵

 ---